concur/developer.concur.com/_includes/guides/expense/3how-to-identify-group-codes-for-standard-edition-clients.markdown

----
-title: 3.
-How To Identify Group Codes for Standard Edition Clients
-layout: reference
----

-### 3. How to Identify Group Codes for Standard Edition Clients
+## 3. How to Identify Group Codes for Standard Edition Clients

 1. Standard Edition uses a 2-level connected list for its Group Structure.
 2. List Name = Employee Groups (Do not change-contact Client Support)